 Distance to Launch Sites/Take Out Sites: Our launch site on May 7 is located on Mt.
 Tabor Road, 7 miles from our campsite.
 Participants will drive to the Mt.
 Tabor Road access, unload boats and leave their vehicles at the launch site.
-At the end of the journey, a bus will return participants to their vehicles and they will retrieve their boats at the Yellow River Park take out site in Porterdale.
+At the end of the journey, a shuttle will return participants to their vehicles and they will retrieve their boats at the Yellow River Park take out site in Porterdale.

 Our launch site on May 8 is located along East End Road, 11 miles from our campsite.
 Participants will drive to the launch site, drop their boats and then drive to the take out site at Factory Shoals Park.
-From there a bus will return participants to the launch site to begin the journey.
+From there a shuttle will return participants to the launch site to begin the journey.
 Vehicles will await participants at the Factory Shoals Park take out site at the end of the journey.

 Friday, May 6

 Dinner: 6:30-7:30 Kick off Dinner provided by Gigi’s Place Soul Food

 Evening Program: 7:30-9:00 Welcome, Safety Briefing, Special Program TBD

 Registration: 7:00-8:00 Salem Campground/Hotel

 Breakfast: 7:30-8:30 Provided by Gigi’s Place Soul Food

 Launch: 9:00-10:00 Shuttle to Mt.
 Tabor Road Acccess